-Symptoms include dull, throbbing, ache in the shoulder joint brought on by strenuous exertion, or even simple household chores.
-There may be difficulty sleeping due to shoulder discomfort, as these SLAP and labral lesions decrease the stability of the joint causing the shoulder to drop.
+Symptoms of labral injuries include throbbing pain and discomfort in the shoulder joint from strenuous activity or everyday movement.
+Sleeping may be uncomfortable due to shoulder pain.
 Any applied force overhead or pushing directly into the shoulder can result in impingement or tensing sensation.

 Candidates for stem cell therapy for shoulder pain include healthy women and men who suffer from osteoarthritis, tendonitis, rotator cuff injury, bursitis, rheumatoid arthritis, or SLAP injury and have not found long term relief with pain medication or physical therapy.
 However, not all candidates need to suffer from the aforementioned conditions.
 Stem cell therapy is able to address general shoulder pain as well.
 People seeking this treatment tend to not want to undergo shoulder surgery.